ANS Monitoring with Physio PS

 UNDERSTANDING YOUR AUTONOMIC NERVOUS SYSTEM

-Physio PS provides unprecedented insight into the physiological responses of the autonomic nervous system.
+Physio PS, Inc. P&S Monitoring technology provides unprecedented insight into the physiological responses of the autonomic nervous system.

 The Autonomic Nervous System (ANS) is the major part of the nervous system that regulates and manages processes of the internal organs, including the blood vessels, stomach, intestine, liver, kidneys, bladder, genitals, lungs, pupils, heart, and sweat, salivary, and digestive glands.